fredrmb/masked_fastmail/README.md

 - Get or create masked email addresses for domains
 - Aliases are automatically copied to clipboard
 - Enable, disable and delete aliases
+- List existing aliases for a domain without creating new ones

 ## Usage